 Overnight on the train.

-Most of the day on the train where your YPT guide will keep you all entertained, relax in the restaurant car and have some beers and vodka to celebrate the completion of your epic Russian journey!
+Most of the day on the train where your YPT guide will keep you entertained, relax in the restaurant car, and have some beers and vodka to celebrate the completion of your epic Russian journey!

 •Transportation to and from the beginning and end of tour

 •Single Supplement (Not available on train/ 6 hotels nights : €210)

 We have expert guides ready to help answer any questions you may have.